 You get the idea.
 Almost always something comes up.
 So at that point, drop-dead time to shove off the pier is closing in fast, SWCCs are running around and calling to get electrical or mechanical specialists on the boat to help address the issues.
 Sometimes it’s an easy fix; sometimes it can be a show-stopper.
 Typically, duct tape and a positive mental attitude will be enough of a bandaid to get the boats off the dock and on-target.

-Reality is, getting to target on-time can impose quite a beating on the boat and its crew.
+The reality is, getting to target on-time can impose quite a beating on the boat and its crew.
 The ocean can be a cold, mean place, showing no mercy.
 When SWCC boats are underway, operators are responsible for monitoring systems, making comms checks, and serving as a set of eyes, looking for anything that isn’t right.
 Unfortunately, things have a tendency to break at 01:00, 20 miles offshore, in six-foot seas.
-It is not uncommon for an SWCC to be hanging upside down in an engine compartment, changing out a water pump or reconnecting radio antennas and cables because all of a sudden no one can hear anything over SATCOM.
+It is not uncommon for an SWCC to be hanging upside down in an engine compartment, changing out a water pump, or reconnecting radio antennas and cables because all of a sudden no one can hear anything over SATCOM.

 After returning to base, there is another full checklist of procedures for shutting the boat down and removing all sensitive equipment and weapons.
 If the boats are involved in a multi-day event, they’re going to stay in the water, with all weapons and communication gear staying on the boat, requiring a 24/7 watchstander.
 If a boat is broken and is expected to be used the following night, SWCCs and support personnel are going to stay and work on it, until the issue is resolved.